jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/2_practice/1_base_barplot/task.md

 Everyone had the chance to vote for up to 3 products per category, sharing their favorites among the diverse offerings.
-The organizers of a tasting event received all the responses, calculated themselves the percentage of votes for each product in each category (so that they know the corresponding distribution along cheese, bread, and salad).
+The organizers of a tasting event received all the responses, calculated themselves the percentage of votes for each product in each category (so that they know the corresponding distribution along bread, cheese, and salad).
 Now they want us to help with plotting the data.
 Let's help them!

 To interpret the data,
 the organizers want to see the distribution of votes (`votes`) for each category (`category`) in a single horizontal bar chart.
-So you should plot categories from bottom to top and color them accordingly:
+So you should plot categories from top to bottom in the same order as they appear in the data and color them accordingly:
 `bread` - `sienna`, `cheese` - `goldenrod`, `salad` - `forestgreen`.

 The requirements for the y-axis:

 1. Each bar should have the corresponding product name on the left side of the bar (i.e. `cheddar`).
 2. Set the y-axis label as `Product name`.
-3. Product names within each category should be sorted in ascending lexicographical order (from bottom to top).
+3. Product names within each category should be sorted in alphabetical order (from top to bottom).

 The requirements for the x-axis: